 Heated and stretched from a slice of an Indian water-buffalo's horn, this organic bowl can be used as an engaging catchall in any room of the house, from the bathroom to the bedroom.

 Stoneware Place Setting

-Why not dress your home with optimism?
-The cheery yellow hue is being predicted as the next big color trend in home design.
+Why not dress your home with passion?
+The cheery red hue is being predicted as one of this summer's next color trends.
 This set of four handmade, earthenware pieces—consisting of a mug, bowl, salad plate, and dinner plate—evokes charming wabi-sabi style as edges aren't too perfect and each piece is one-of-a-kind.

 Woven strips of thick rattan are woven over a sturdy iron frame, making for a handsome basket big enough for stowing blankets, pillows, games, or books.
 It also reminds us of the iconic midcentury-era stool designed by the Italian architect, Franco Albini.